 The Nextt Steps program follows on from early intervention programs to continue to give children and young people with a disability the ongoing support they need.
 Each participant’s program is personalised to cater to their individual strengths, challenges and unique goals.

 Every Nextt Steps participant is partnered with a program support worker and a program supervisor – who is a qualified health professional – who create and carry out their individual program.
-Each program typically includes a minimum of 4 hours of face-to-face time per week.

 At Nextt, we believe that developing a strong relationship between the participant and program support worker is crucial to a young person’s success.
 That’s why we try our best to ensure that the personalities of our participants and program support workers complement each other.

 When do capacity building programs run?

 Most of the participants in the Nextt Steps program are of school age, so most of our capacity building programs run before school or after school.
 However, the Nextt Steps program is flexible, working around the timetable of the participant and the type of support they need.

 Many of our program participants focus on building morning and after-school routines, such as getting dressed into or out of uniforms, preparing meals for themselves and packing or unpacking school bags.
 Our program support workers can meet participants in their home, at the school gate or a location relevant to their support plan.